AHRQ Enhancing Hospital Patient Safety Programs Using Key Tools

 To help clinicians and other electronic health record (EHR) users address health IT-related safety issues, ECRI Institute, under a subcontract to Westat, developed a guide and slide deck called How to Identify and Address Unsafe Conditions Associated with Health IT.
 The guide aims to help healthcare organizations, Patient Safety Organizations, health IT technology developers, industry professional associations, and risk management and liability insurance companies improve reporting of unsafe conditions associated with health IT, EHRs in particular.
 This guide is one of a series of tools facilitated by ONC to address the potential unintended consequences of health IT.

-In a second subcontract to Westat, ECRI Institute PSO participated in a project entitled: Health Information Technology Adverse Event Reporting: Analysis of Two Databases, as part of ONC's HIT Safety Plan Implementation Support.
+In a second subcontract to Westat, ECRI Institute PSO participated in a project: Health Information Technology Adverse Event Reporting: Analysis of Two Databases, as part of ONC's HIT Safety Plan Implementation Support.
 The purpose of this study was to answer several questions about the use of the Common Formats to capture information about health IT-related safety events, and to analyze both structured data and narrative descriptions of these events to better understand their patterns and impacts.
-Read the final report here.

 Statewide Patient Safety Reporting Systems